-The tracedaemon(1) command reads data buffers of trace data provided by the kernel and writes that data to a file.
-This section discusses the following:
+The tracedaemon(1) command reads buffers of trace data provided by the kernel and writes that data to a file.
+You can run tracedaemon from within the tracevisualizer GUI or from the command line.

-- "Invoking tracedaemon" on page 133

-- "Recording Events with tracedaemon" on page 134

-- "Exiting from tracedaemon" on page 137
+- "Invoking the tracevisualizer GUI" on page 137 - "Recording Events" on page 138 - "Trace Files and Event Types" on page 139 - "Exiting from the tracedaemon Command Line" on page 143